nyc-bumblebees-2017/phase-1-assessment-steven/part-1/README.md

 ## Releases
 ### Release 0:  `RoadTrip` Class Attributes
 In the tests for the `RoadTrip` class is an example group `"attributes"` that contains tests for the desired attributes for a `RoadTrip` instance.
 Run the tests.
-Four tests should be failing.
+Three tests should be failing.
 Update the `RoadTrip class` in `road_trip.rb` to make the tests pass.

 ### Release 1:  Working with Segments
 In the tests for the `RoadTrip` class is an example group `"working with segments"`.
 The example group is currently marked as pending.